RRC-2024-OM/ISD_Project_Assignment_1/README.md

 4. **BankAccount** : Implements the subject and notifies its observes of any activity.

 With the use of observer patterns, the application ensure that client will get notifications of important activities.

+### Assignment 4 Event-Driven Programming Paradigm

+This application employs the Event-Driven Programming Paradigm to handle user interactions and system responses dynamically.
+In an event-driven architecture, the flow of the program is determined by events such as user actions (clicks, key presses), sensor outputs, or messages from other programs.

+#### Key Components

+1. **Signals and Slots**:
+    - Signals: In this application, signals are emitted to indicate that an event has occurred.
+For example, when a transaction is applied (deposit or withdraw) in the AccountDetailsWindow, a signal is emitted to notify the ClientLookupWindow.
+    - Slots: Slots are functions that are called in response to a particular signal.
+In this application, the ClientLookupWindow has a slot (update_data) that updates the account balance in the table when it receives a signal from the AccountDetailsWindow.

+2. **Event Handlers**:
+    - *Button Clicks*: The application connects button clicks (e.g., deposit, withdraw, exit) to specific event handlers.
+These handlers perform actions such as applying a transaction or closing a window.
+    - *Table Cell Clicks*: Clicking on a table cell in the ClientLookupWindow triggers an event handler that opens the AccountDetailsWindow for the selected account.

+3. **Dynamic Updates**:
+    - The use of signals and slots allows the application to update the user interface dynamically.
+When the balance of an account is updated in the AccountDetailsWindow, the change is immediately reflected in the ClientLookupWindow without the need for manual refreshing.